CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

 Set a Hard Disk Password (HDP) to prevent unauthorized users from accessing the data on the Hard Disk.

+!!! info ""
-?> In addition to the User password and optional Master Password, the HDP can be used to recover the disk if the User Password is lost.
+    In addition to the User password and optional Master Password, the HDP can be used to recover the disk if the User Password is lost.

 One setting for each drive's password: